-Shortbread is more known for its ties to Scotland than to Ireland, but these delicious, green-hued shortbread cookies are sure to please nonetheless for a sweet treat on St. Paddy’s Day.
+Shortbread is more known for its ties to Scotland than to Ireland, but these delicious, green-hued shortbread cookies are sure to please nonetheless for a sweet treat on St. Patrick's Day.

 Matcha is green tea in its “purest” form – it's basically just specially-grown tea leaves ground to a fine powder, so you consume the actual leaf rather than just water infused with the leaves.
 It's pungent, sweet, and delicious and gives you a definite pump of antioxidants.
 If you've ever had green tea ice cream – that's matcha and that's the flavor of these buttery shortbreads.

 Matcha can be quite expensive, but every once in a while you can get lucky and find it on sale or in a quantity just large enough for this recipe.
 Check your local health food store or natural food center to see what's available in your area or find it online.

 Traditional Scottish shortbread contains only butter, flour, sugar, and perhaps a bit of salt (if you have similar tastes to Queen Victoria).
 The addition of other powders – such as matcha or arrowroot – soften the final texture a bit, which I find decidedly addictive.

 And a last note – for the best green color, use all-purpose flour, but that fact puts these cookies strictly in the “make once a year treat” category.
 Sprouted flour still makes a yummy sweet, but the green is not nearly so pronounced.